pauloeugenioreis/minikube-devops/README.md

 - **PowerShell and Bash scripts** for initialization, maintenance, monitoring and troubleshooting
 - **Professional structure**: separation between development (`temp/`) and production (`minikube/`)
 - **Mandatory versioning**: continuous integration with GitHub
+- **Helm Management**: Applications are packaged as charts for easy management and versioning.

 ---